PLAN YOUR VISIT

 DRIVING DIRECTIONS

-Please note, the road from Bat Cave to Chimney Rock Village is not open at this time.
+Please note, the road from Bat Cave to Chimney Rock Village is passable, but many sections are only one lane.

 From Black Mountain, take I40 East and take exit 73 toward Old Fort.
 Take Bat Cave Road for 7 mile to Cedar Creek Road.
 Right on Bill’s Creek Road 4.7 miles to US 64.
 Right on US 64 for 4 miles to lake Lure.
 Go around the lake past the Lake Lure marina and beach area.
 The Flowering Bridge will be on your right just beyond the Town Hall and Lake Lure Welcome Center.